Paestum: Roman period and abandonment

-It became the Roman city of Paestum in 273 BC in the aftermath of the Pyrrhic War, in which the Graeco-Italian Poseidonians sided with king Pyrrhus of Epirus against the Roman Republic.
+It became the Roman city of Paestum in 273 BCE in the aftermath of the Pyrrhic War, in which the Graeco-Italian Poseidonians sided with king Pyrrhus of Epirus against the Roman Republic.

 During the Carthaginian invasion of Italy by Hannibal, the city remained faithful to Rome and afterward, was granted special favours such as the minting of its own coinage.
-The city continued to prosper during the Roman imperial period and became a bishopric as the Roman Catholic Diocese of Pesto around 400 AD.
+The city continued to prosper during the Roman imperial period and became a bishopric as the Roman Catholic Diocese of Pesto around 400 CE.

+By the time of Virgil the city was "known for roses that bloomed twice a year", as he mentions in Book IV of his Georgics (c.
+29 BCE).
+Then highly unusual, this is now a common feature of modern cultivars of garden roses.

-It started to go into decline between the fourth and seventh centuries AD, and was abandoned during the Middle Ages.
+It started to go into decline between the fourth and seventh centuries CE, and was abandoned during the Middle Ages.
 The bishopric was suppressed in 1100.
 Like Naples and most of the surrounding region, the inhabitants presumably spoke a Greek dialect throughout its history.
 The decline and desertion were probably due to changes in local land drainage patterns, leading to swampy malarial conditions.
 Raids by "Saracen" pirates and slavers also may have been a deciding factor.
 The remaining population seems to have moved to the more easily defended cliff-top settlement at Agropoli (i.e. "acropolis" or "citadel" in Greek), a few kilometres away, although this settlement became a base for Muslim raiders for a period.
 The Paestum site became overgrown and largely forgotten, although some stone spolia were collected and used in Salerno Cathedral by Robert Guiscard (d.
 1085).